snchakri/lumen_25028_ttms/stage_2/Stage 2 Student Batching System Documentation.md

 ***

-> This documentation ensures **complete coverage**, **consistent structure**, and guides new developers to the full depth of Stage 2's mathematical rigor, production-grade architecture, and educational domain integration.
+> This documentation ensures **complete coverage**, **consistent structure**, and guides new developers to the full depth of Stage 2's mathematical rigor, complete architecture, and educational domain integration.

 ---